Lucas Noubi

-Lucas Dominique Noubi Ngnokam (born 15 January 2005) is a Belgian professional footballer who plays as a centre-back for Spanish club Deportivo de La Coruña.
+Lucas Dominique Noubi Ngnokam (born 15 January 2005) is a Belgian professional footballer who plays as a centre-back for club Deportivo de A Coruña.

 Club career

 Standard Liège

-Lucas Noubi arrived to the Standard Liège academy in 2015, from Mouscron.
+Lucas Noubi joined the Standard Liège academy in 2015, from Mouscron.

-He made his professional debut for Standard Liège on the 13 March 2022, starting the Division 1A derby against RFC Seraing as a centre-back.
+He made his professional debut for Standard Liège on 13 March 2022, starting the Division 1A derby against Seraing as a centre-back.

-Deportivo La Coruña
+Deportivo A Coruña

-On 1 July 2025, Noubi signed a four-year contract with Spanish Segunda División side Deportivo de La Coruña.
+On 1 July 2025, Noubi signed a four-year contract with Spanish side Deportivo de A Coruña of the Segunda División.

 International career

 Born in Belgium, Noubi is of Cameroonian descent.
-He is a youth international for Belgium, playing with the Under-17 and he is the captain during the 2021–22 season.
+He is a youth international for Belgium, playing with the Under-17s and he was the captain during the 2021–22 season.